How to Create a Smart Contract App on Hedera Using Solidity, React JS, MetaMask, and Ethers JS – A Simple Counter

 4. JSON-RPC Provider (Hashio): The JSON-RPC Provider, Hashio in this case, connects the dApp to the Hedera network.
 It provides an API for sending transactions and querying data from the network.

-5. Hedera Network (Consensus and Mirror Nodes): The Hedera network consists of consensus nodes that process and validate transactions, and mirror nodes that store transaction data.
+5. Hedera Network (Consensus and Mirror Nodes): The Hedera network consists of consensus nodes that process and process transactions, and mirror nodes that store transaction data.
 Note that the Hedera network has the Consensus Service, the Token Service, and the Smart Contract Service – the JSON-RPC interface only exposes the Token and Smart Contract Services.

 6. Mirror Node Queries: The dApp communicates with mirror nodes to obtain on-chain information and query transaction data.
 This allows the dApp to display the latest state of the smart contract and other relevant information to the user.